Reviews Communities Blog FAQ Services About Contact

 Key factors to evaluate:

-Follow a predictable process so your contractor choice and your profit are not left to chance.
+Follow a predictable 10-step process to protect your contractor choice and your profit from start to finish.

 1) Define the exit.
 You should set the ARV, target list date, and minimum return.
 Use local MLS comps and recent closings in Poway and Rancho Bernardo to avoid optimistic pricing.